Project-Sustain/sustain-kNN-dataIngestor/README.md

 * toTimestamp=2015-01-08 23:59
 * intermediate.output.file=./data/

+* mongodb.host=pierre.cs.colostate.edu
+* mongodb.port=27023
+* mongodb.db=noaadb
+* mongodb.collection=noaa_test1
+* mongodb.shardkey=GeoHash

 Adding any new properties will require code changes in sustain.kNN.utility.PropertyLoader class.
 Further, the values of these properties will be used to populate the query to extract sketches from the storage.

+On the other hand, features of extracted sketches should be loaded from a meta data file and use the feature names appropriately in Documents to be stored in MongoDB.